 Learn quilting from two experienced quilters.
 For the first four weeks Pat Ceresoli promises great fun.
 She will bring a kit of fabrics for you to use; you just need to bring hand sewing tools or a sewing machine.
 If you want to use your own materials, bring about five colors of any durable scraps.
 For the final five weeks, Judie Travis will focus on quilt block layouts, unique borders, sashing and binding techniques.
 Participants will construct an unusual table runner.
 Note: participants need to provide their own sewing machines and basic quilting supplies, as well as individually purchased items for each project.

-Deb McMurphy, accomplished ukulele teacher and player, returns to teach two popular classes:
+Deb McMurphy, accomplished ukulele teacher and player, teaches two popular classes:

-1: Good Foundations is for beginners to learn basic chords in the key of C and simple strumming to accompany singing.
+1: Good Foundations (GCEA tuning only) is for beginners to learn basic chords in the key of C and simple strumming to accompany singing.
 Enrollment limited to five (5)

 2: Good Vibrations is for advanced beginners and intermediate players.
 Focus on playing chords to accompany singing, using scales to play simple melodies.
 Based on book Daily Ukulele 365.
 Enrollment limited to twelve (12).
 Sign up for both classes on registration form.